olawaleibrahim/resume-assistant/README.md

 # Resume Assistant

-This is a sample project on building an LLM poc application using the langchain and google SDK.
+This is a sample project on building an LLM poc application using langchain and google SDK.

 ### Installation